 As you can tell, the sink marks will not only make the appearance bad but also the strength low on the surface.
 The sink mark has close relationship with the material of plastic product, injecting manufacturability, and the structure of plastic product or mould.

-1. The material of the plastic product
+1. The Material of the Plastic Product

 How to solve it?

-Improper material temperature
+3. Improper mold temperature

 (too high or too low)

-Adjust material temperature
+Adjust mold temperature (correction）

 extend cooling time before ejecting from the mold

 Adjust the mold to make the wall thickness as uniform as possible within the design

-Increase gate number or design gate at a place where the wall is thicker
+Increase gate number or place gate at a location where the wall is thicker

 8. The nozzle is too narrow or too wide